blueturtleai/krita-stable-diffusion/README.md

 # krita-stable-diffusion

-This repository includes a GIMP plugin for communication with [stablehorde](https://stablehorde.net).
+This repository includes a Krita plugin for communication with [stablehorde](https://stablehorde.net).
 Stablehorde is a cluster of stable-diffusion servers run by volunteers.
 You can create stable-diffusion images for free without running a colab notebook or a local server.
 Please check the section "Limitations" to better understand where the limits are.

 Please check HISTORY.md for the latest changes.